imanghafoori1/laravel-middlewarize/README.md

 }
 ```

-Since middlewares are resolved out of the laravel containerو you can pass any abstract string as a middleware and bind it on the IOC:
+Since middlewares are resolved out of the laravel container, you can pass any abstract string as a middleware and bind it on the IOC:

 ```php
 public function boot()